 Although the Minoans and Mycenaeans established early outposts on Rhodes, the island only made itself felt from 1100 BC onwards, after the Dorians settled in Kamiros, Ialysos and Lindos.
 Switching allegiances like a pendulum, Rhodes was allied to Athens when the Persians were defeated in the Battle of Marathon (490 BC), but shifted to the Persian side in time for the Battle of Salamis (480 BC).

-After the unexpected Athenian victory at Salamis, Rhodes hastily aligned itself with Athens once more, joining the Delian League in 477 BC.
+Following the unexpected Athenian victory at Salamis, Rhodes threw in its lot with Athens once more, joining the Delian League in 477 BC.
 Following the disastrous Sicilian Expedition (416–412 BC), Rhodes revolted against Athens and hooked up with Sparta instead, aiding it in the Peloponnesian Wars.

 What’s now Rhodes Town was founded in 408 BC, when the cities of Kamiros, Ialysos and Lindos joined forces.
 After aligning itself with Athens again to defeat Sparta at the Battle of Knidos (394 BC), Rhodes joined forces with Persia to fight Alexander the Great, only to attach itself to Alexander in turn when he proved invincible.